HOW TO GET OUT OF FORECLOSURE BY USING A REVERSE MORTGAGE

 Now that you know that it’s possible, please read on and I’ll do my best to give you the reverse mortgage foreclosure “guidelines”.
 My goal isn’t to make you a reverse mortgage “expert”, its really to help you understand whether you can use a reverse as a tool to save your home, or if you need to look into another resource.

 FIRST SOME HISTORY…

-But then the good ol’ government cracked down.
+But then the good ol’ government did what they do “best” and stepped in.
 The crew down at the HUD and the FHA took a look at statistics, which showed that folks who had been late on their mortgage(or taxes) more than once were pretty likely to default on their property taxes in the future.